China-Canada Dinosaur Project: Preparation

 Work began on the touring show in 1986.
 A preliminary analysis conducted by the Harrison Price Company to determine the possible financial returns of the project was completed in 1989 and projected that the Dinosaur Project exhibition could draw 900 to 3,200 daily visitors in North American markets and 6,000 to 10,000 in Japan.
-In preparation for the show, Ex Terra acquired archived fossil material from historic expeditions in China, leading to the rediscovery of previously-overlooked fossils such as a skull which was later made the holotype for Gobisaurus.
-Some names used to identify fossils featured in the show - such as "Gobisaurus" and "Sinornithoides" - had not been published in academic literature at the time of the show.
+In preparation for the show, Ex Terra acquired archived fossil material from historic expeditions in China, leading to the rediscovery of previously overlooked fossils such as a skull which was later made the holotype for Gobisaurus.
+Some names used to identify fossils featured in the show, such as "Gobisaurus" and "Sinornithoides," had not been published in academic literature at the time of the show.
 As a result, these names were considered nomen nudum until they were described in official publications.

 Tour

 The show was originally scheduled to tour Canada, the United States, Europe, Australia, and Japan in 1990, but was delayed multiple times.
 Officials announced in October 1990 that Edmonton would host the premiere showing of the Dinosaur Project World Tour from 15 May to 5 July 1992 before moving on to Toronto; other locales which had been considered to host the show were Calgary, Ottawa, and Winnipeg.
 The government of Alberta contributed $1.94 million CAD towards the Edmonton portion of the tour.
-Ultimately the event was delayed again and went forward in 1993, premiering in Edmonton before travelling to Toronto.
+Ultimately, the event was delayed again and went forward in 1993, premiering in Edmonton before travelling to Toronto.
 The show made its international debut in Osaka in 1994 and then appeared in Singapore and Vancouver in 1995 before moving on to Sydney for the summer of 1996–1997.
 The show also appeared in Dallas, Milwaukee, and Winnipeg.
-In 1997 the Ex Terra Foundation ended the tour and sold many of its assets to the Royal Tyrrell Museum.
+In 1997, the Ex Terra Foundation ended the tour and sold many of its assets to the Royal Tyrrell Museum.
 Of the eleven cities suggested as venues by a 1989 consultation with the Harrison Price Company, only Dallas and Toronto ever hosted the show.

-The opening of the Edmonton show was attended by Ralph Klein, Premier of Alberta; Donald H. Sparrow, Minister of Economic Development and Tourism; Dianne Mirosh, Minister of Innovation and Science; and Tom Musgrove, MLA for the Bow River electoral district.
+The opening of the Edmonton show was attended by Ralph Klein, Premier of Alberta; Donald H. Sparrow, Minister of Economic Development and Tourism; Dianne Mirosh, Minister of Innovation and Science; and Tom Musgrove, MLA for the Bow Valley electoral district.
 Mirosh and Musgrove were critical of the show, saying it lacked sufficient recognition for Dinosaur Provincial Park's contributions to palaeontology.
 The show was also derided as "Bedrock meets Epcot" by critics as it toured Canada.
 However, Deputy Premier Ken Kowalski repeatedly defended the show and deemed it a success.
 During an October 1993 meeting of the Alberta Legislative Assembly, Kowalski deemed dinosaurs one of Alberta's primary tourist attractions:

 Most of the reviews that are done clearly indicate that people are fascinated by three things in the province of Alberta.
 They're fascinated by RCMP with red serge coats, they're fascinated by the Rocky Mountains, and they're absolutely fascinated by dinosaurs.
 There's something international about a dinosaur, and of course Alberta is really the great home of the dinosaur.